Lantzify/uSupport-documentation/docs/features/settings.md

 ```

 ## TicketUpdateEmail
 When a new ticket is created or when a comment is added to a ticket.
 Update emails will be sent to this adress.
+Can be a comma seperated list.
 <br />
 Default value: **None**
 ```